rynmurdock/rynmurdock.github.io/_posts/2024-4-5-Generative_Recommenders.md

   - wireheading
 ---

-## Zahir: Generative Recommenders for Unprompted Scalable Exploration
+## Zahir: Generative Recommenders for Unprompted, Scalable Exploration

 > #### To have one’s mind devoured by coins, that is a terrible fate

 ##### -- Jorge Luis Borges

 ![An image generated using iterative feedback without collaboration](https://rynmurdock.github.io/images/Untitl56321ed.png)